wilbaker/VFSForGit/CONTRIBUTING.md

 - *Add new interfaces when it makes sense for the product, not simply for testing*

-  When a class needs to be mocked (or have a subset of behavior mocked), prefer using virtual methods to creating a new interface.
+  When a class needs to be mocked (or have a subset of behavior mocked), prefer using virtual methods (in the class that needs to be mocked) over the addition new interfaces.
 By using interfaces only where it makes sense from the perspective of the product code the intent of the interface is more clearly expressed.

 - *Check for `null` using the equality (`==`) and inequality (`!=`) operators rather than `is`*